gazolla/PhotoCollection/README.md

 # PhotoCollection
-How to load JSON data from Flickr and load photos to a CollectionView programmatically using Swift 2
+How to load JSON data from Flickr and show photos on a CollectionView programmatically using Swift 2

 ![](https://github.com/gazolla/PhotoCollection/raw/master/screenshot.png)